Creating accessible Microsoft Word documents

 • Write a short description of the image (5 to 10 words)

-Run the Accessibility Checker
+Run Microsoft's Accessibility Checker

 Microsoft provides an Accessibility Checker to help you identify issues.
 This is meant to support you, not to replace your own accessibility check.
 Once you have followed the steps outlined on this page, use the Accessibility Checker for a quick review.